 I’ve also summarized my most important decluttering lessons learned:

 - Home Decluttering a la Marie Kondo: Lessons Learned

 - Wardrobe Decluttering a la Marie Kondo: Lessons Learned

 In case your digital life also needs some attention, these posts can help:

 - How to Declutter and Enrich Your Social Media Life

 - How to Declutter Your Inbox and Reduce Email Stress

 - Declutter and Better Organize Digital Files in 5 Steps

-… What are your experiences decluttering your wardrobe with the KonMari Method?
+What are your experiences decluttering your wardrobe with the KonMari Method?
 Did you find it difficult to discard the clothes you haven’t worn?
 Have your buying habits changed?
-How does it feel to have a wardrobe full of clothes you love?
-Share your answers below.
+Let me know below.